 Also, consider the availability of (or lack of) high tech in a number of slowly emerging countries.
 High tech may not be available, and low tech is a suitable solution for everyday personal and business needs.
 There are many homegrown industries and local workers that require very little technology.
 Artists, crafters, woodworkers, musicians, farmers, foodies, and so many others may have unique technology needs, or no technology needs, to perform their work.
 Many cultures and religions as well actually refuse to engage with new technology for their survival.

 Embrace Low Tech for Your Workplace

 There really is such a thing as low tech, and it may be the perfect home or business scenario for you.
 It may be time to relax and embrace low tech for your workplace.
 Forget the pressure in signing up for costly high tech gadgets and solutions when you don’t need them.
-Find a balance to meet your technology needs, outsource when you need to, and let low tech be the answer to your small business needs.
-For help with your technical environment, give RackCo a call and let them provide the services you need at a cost-efficient low tech solution.
+Find a balance to meet your technology needs, outsource when you need to, and let the low-tech be the answer to your small business needs.
+For help with your technical environment, give RackCo a call and let them provide the services you need at a cost-efficient low-tech solution.